01 of 13

 This medium-sized species inhabits waters of the Indo-Pacific region but has been found as an aquarium release in Hawaii.

-The Indian Ocean and Red Sea Regal Angel (Pygoplites diacanthus) specimens are more likely to be hardier, and therefore adapt more readily to aquarium life.
+The Indian Ocean and the Red Sea regal angelfish (Pygoplites diacanthus) specimens are more likely to be hardier and therefore adapt more readily to aquarium life.
 For identification: the Indian Ocean and Red Sea specimens have an orange chest as opposed to the Pacific Ocean specimens, which have a blue chest.